mstekiel/crysfipy_symbolic/README.md

 - https://www.sciencedirect.com/science/article/pii/0022369762901920 apparently a seminal work work the 'cubic_2' case.

 ## TODO
+- [ ] Implement yaml dumper.
+- [ ] Proper architecture of the dependencies.
+- [ ] Mapping between lattice-Schoenflies-HermannMaguaine noteation for point group symmetry.
 - [ ] Simplify the formulas, by looking at characterstic form, e.g. (a+b)/(a+c) `find repeating substrings`, wrapping imaginary unit into sqrt etc.
 - [ ] Determine coefficients that occur only in squared form, as the sign of those will be impossible to determine from dE.
+However, there are some cases that also with linear terms the sign can be ambigous due to quantum phase.
-- [ ] Determine conditions on parameters that need to be fulfilled so that energies are real -> thi should be automatic...
+- [ ] Determine conditions on parameters that need to be fulfilled so that energies are real -> this should be automatic...
 - [X] Construct the characteristic polynomial and investigate whether it can be divided by other polynomial. -> This works marvelously !!!
-  - [ ] Take a look at the eigenvectors
+  - [X] Take a look at the eigenvectors
 - [X] Take a look at the Hamiltonian for all symmetries and J up to 5 and determine what kind of blocks are present.
 - [X] Based on how the blocks look like, implement the solutions for eigenvalues for specific matrices -> depracted, getting roots of characteristic polynomial works well.
 - [X] Code in which `Bij` parameters go into Hamiltonian, depending on symmetry.